Utah Academy of Sciences, Arts, and Letters Pilot Program

 Summer research opportunities for Utah State undergraduates are numerous and diverse but tend to focus on more advanced students who are already working at a high level.
 This means that students who stand to gain the most from exposure to research (especially first- and second-year students and those transitioning from a 2-year to a 4-year degree program) may be shut out of opportunities during the summer months, when paradoxically they have the most time to explore research.
 Furthermore, for many faculty on a 9-month appointment with significant teaching loads, mentoring student researchers during summer months may not be appealing, as this is the only time during the year that they have to devote to their own research and writing.
 Therefore, this proposal focuses on funding entry-level research experiences for students in support of faculty-led research, especially in areas where external sources of funding for student research support are limited or unavailable.

-Leveraging existing support for summer research that the Office of Research Student Research Program has in place, the Undergraduate Research Assistantship program will allow faculty to identify students in their first or second year, as well as internal or external transfer students entering as juniors to work as research assistants for a 10-week period during the summer.
+Leveraging existing support for summer research that the Office of Research Student Research Program has in place, the Undergraduate Research Assistantship program will allow faculty to identify students in their first or second year, as well as internal or external transfer students entering as juniors, to work as research interns for a 10-week period during the summer.
 Faculty mentors will benefit from “Entering Mentoring” trainings, and students will participate in an “Entering Research” workshop.
 In addition, students and mentors will be invited to join in summer workshops and networking events offered more broadly to the UR community on campus.

 An advanced undergraduate student researcher will also be appointed as the “peer group mentor” for the summer – this student will help with program implementation, meet with students individually and as a group, and gain valuable mentoring experience.
 The peer group mentor will themselves be mentored, and will receive an equivalent scholarship to that received by program participants.